 This Easy Russian Dressing is a fast classic salad dressing or spread for sandwiches.
 Its tangy flavor from red wine vinegar, ketchup, mayonnaise, lemon juice, white onion, and more will have you making it again and again.

 Have you ever made a homemade dressing?
-If not, Easy Russian Dressing is a great place to start.
+If not, Easy Russian Dressing is a great recipe to start with.
 I love making homemade dressing recipes, not only do they taste better than store-bought but you also know exactly what goes in your recipe.

-We have started a collection of homemade dressings with Homemade Italian Dressing, Homemade Thousand Island Dressing, Parmesan Peppercorn Dressing, and Buttermilk Ranch Dressing.
+We have started a collection of homemade dressings with Homemade Italian Dressing, Homemade Thousand Island Dressing, Parmesan Peppercorn Dressing, Red Wine Vinaigrette, and Buttermilk Ranch Dressing.
 Each uniquely wonderful and so easy and delicious to whip up!